opencadc/caom2/caom2-meta-sync/README.md

 # Base for generating Plane publisherID values
 org.opencadc.caom2.metasync.basePublisherID={uri}

-# Optional - exit after processing collections once
+# (optional) exit after processing collections once
-org.opencadc.caom2.metasync.exitWhenComplete=true|false
+#org.opencadc.caom2.metasync.exitWhenComplete=true
 ```

-_repoService_ is the resource identifier for a registered
+The _repoService_ is the resource identifier for a registered CAOM repository service
-caom2 repository service (e.g. ivo://cadc.nrc.ca/ams)
+(e.g. ivo://cadc.nrc.ca/ams).

+One or more CAOM collections can be synced by an single instance.
+The _collection_
-_collection_ is the collection name used to query for Artifacts
+specifies the name (Observation.collecion) used to query for Observation(s) in the
-in the repository service.
-For multiple collections use multiple lines,
-one collection per line.
+repository.
+For multiple collections use multiple lines, one collection per line.

-_maxIdle_ is the maximum time in seconds to pause between runs
+The _maxIdle_ time is the maximum time (seconds) to idle (sleep) before querying the
-when _exitWhenComplete_ is _false_.
-The idle time starts at 60 seconds,
+repository for new observations.
+The idle time defaults to 30 seconds and doubles
-doubling every time no data is found to sync, until maxIdle is reached.
+every time no new observations are found until maxIdle is reached.
+The idle time
-The idle time will reset to 60 seconds when data is found to sync.
+resets to the default when new content is found.

-_basePublisherID_ is the base for generating Plane
+The _basePublisherID_ is used to generate Plane.publisherID values.
+The base
-publisherID values.
-The base is an uri of the form ivo://<authority>[/<path>]
+is a URI of the form `ivo://<authority>[/<path>]` and generated publisherID values
-publisherID values: <basePublisherID>/<collection>?<observationID>/<productID>

-_exitWhenComplete_ is optional and defaults to _false_.
-When _true_ each collection is processed once, and then the application exits.
-The default is collections are continuously processed in a loop.
+are `<basePublisherID>/<collection>?<observationID>/<productID>`.

+`caom2-meta-sync` normally runs forever; the _exitWhenComplete_ flag (optional) can
+be set to `true` to make the sync process to exit after syncing each collection once.

 ### cadcproxy.pem
 Optional certificate in /config is used to authenticate https calls